 |Welcome to our Web Site

-DEP strongly encourages that everyone in the drought warning area voluntarily reduce their water usage by 10 - 15 percent and suggests the following steps for citizens to take to voluntarily reduce their water use:
+DEP strongly encourages that everyone in the drought watch area voluntarily reduce their water usage by 5-10 percent (a reduction of 3-6 gallons of water per day) and suggests the following steps for citizens to take to voluntarily reduce their water use:

 1. Run water only when necessary.